Smoothed Analysis of Learning from Positive Samples: Introduction

-Next, consider PIU learning model where smoothness holds with $q=1$. \cref{thm:sampleComplexity} shows that the sample complexity is at most $\wt{O}(\nfrac{\vc{}(\hyH)}{\eps^2})$.
-Since PIU learning is harder than realizable learning, we also know that at least $\wt{\Omega}(\nfrac{\vc{}(\hyH)}{\eps})$ samples are required.
-This raises the question: \begin{openproblem} What is the optimal sample complexity of PIU learning under smoothness with $q=1$? \end{openproblem} In this work, we study the standard uniform rates model.
-However, this can be overly pessimistic because it allows the worst-case data distribution to vary with the target accuracy $\varepsilon$, even though in practice the data distribution remains fixed as one increases the sample size to achieve higher accuracy (see \cite{bousquet2021universal}).
+Next, consider the smooth positive-only learning model where smoothness holds with $q=1$. \cref{thm:sampleComplexity} shows that the sample complexity is at most $\wt{O}(\nfrac{\vc{}(\hyH)}{\eps^2})$.
+Since {smooth positive-only learning} is harder than realizable learning, we also know that at least $\wt{\Omega}(\nfrac{\vc{}(\hyH)}{\eps})$ samples are required.
+This raises the question: \begin{openproblem} What is the optimal sample complexity of {smooth positive-only learning} under smoothness with $q=1$? \end{openproblem} In this work, we study the standard uniform rates model.
+However, this can be overly pessimistic because it allows the worst-case data distribution to vary with the target accuracy $\varepsilon$, even though in practice the data distribution remains fixed as one increases the sample size to achieve higher accuracy (see \cite{haussler1990survey}).
 Motivated by this observation \citet*{bousquet2021universal} studied the learning curves in the \textit{universal rates model} for the PAC setting, and revealed a surprisingly different landscape of rates.
-Therefore, the following natural question arises:

-\textbf{Open Problems 4 and 5.}~\emph{What is the characterization of universal rates for binary classification in the PU learning model?
-What is the characterization of the same in the PIU learning model?}
+Therefore, the following natural question arises: \begin{openproblem} What is the characterization of universal rates for binary classification in the smooth positive-only learning model? \end{openproblem}